ericholscher/ericholscher.com/site/blog/2016/nov/12/questions-at-conferences.rst

 each minute of the talk is over 4 hours of combined time.
 **When you offer up a microphone to anyone in the audience, you are now offering 4 hours of peoples life to an unaudited question and answer that likely only provides value to a small minority of attendees.**
-This is not a good use of anyones time, and often audiences feel trapped in a talk room during Q&A time.
+This is not a good use of anyone's time, and often audiences feel trapped in a talk room during Q&A time.

 Better approaches